Life Bureau Guidance Note

 1) Does Regulation 213 allow for the Small Company Exemption as provided in Section II of the NAIC Valuation Manual?
 If yes, how do companies go about applying for the exemption?

 Yes.
-Life PBR Exemption filings should be sent to [email protected] (with a copy to [email protected] and [email protected]) indicating that the requirements outlined in the Valuation Manual have been met.
+Life PBR Exemption filings should be sent to the Albany Life Bureau (with a copy to Amanda Fenwick and Matthew Ryan) indicating that the requirements outlined in the Valuation Manual have been met.

 2) Do all requirements of Section 103.6 of Regulation 213 need to be implemented for quarterly financial statements in 2020, or can reasonable estimation methods be used in 2020 quarterly statements to calculate the phase-in amounts as outlined in Section 103.6(b)(2)(ii)?